Last Updated on January 22, 2023

-- Playing songs around the fire
+- Playing songs around the fire to boost morale

 All of these examples come back to one central theme, roleplay.
 The reality is that aside from an arcane focus, instruments exist within the worlds of D&D to be just that, instruments.
 Really, they can be used for just about anything that you can convince your DM they should be used for.

-Including instruments, and being silly enough with your friends to sing Lynyrd Skynyrd or Zeppelin instead of making up old timey songs, is just a really cool way to have fun with the part of the game that isn’t really governed by a cacophony of rules.
+Including instruments, and being silly enough with your friends to sing Lynyrd Skynyrd or Zeppelin instead of making up old-timey songs, is just a really cool way to have fun with the part of the game that isn’t really governed by a cacophony of rules.